Explain why the touch of an ice cube on the skin burns?

 In detail, for those interested!

-Third cause: Thermal conduction between the ice cube and the skin.
+Thermal transfer between the cold ice cube and body heat

 Did you know?